thomasgoldstein/zabuyaki/res/src/tiled/stages/README.md

 * **wakeDelay** [integer] <- unit starts acting if the delay is over and a player is within 'delayedWakeRange'.
 It counts from the start of the current wave.
 * **flip** [boolean] <- flip default unit's facing.
 The current custom animation is saved.
 * **drop** [string] <- which loot to drop: **apple**, **chicken** or **beef**.
+* **minPlayerCount** [integer] <- condition on dropping loot.
+If this property is not present then the loot is always dropped.
+Allowed values: 2, 3.
 > Hint: All wave enemies inherit attributes from "waves" **Group layer** and individual waves.
 The inherited attributes may be overridden.

 ## Define global units ##